 3. You have a superficial relationship

 Side effects can also pop up within the open relationship.
-The danger of having more then one lover is that you run into superficiality and emotional distance, because you invest time and attention not only in one person, but in many.
+The danger of having more than one lover is that you run into superficiality and emotional distance because you invest time and attention not only in one person but in many.
 The disadvantage is that the important aspect of responsibility for those relationships might get lost.
 This could have the result that the individuals have trouble feeling intimate and close to their partner(s).